rstockm/mastothread/README.md

 1. Navigate to the Mastothread web page.
 2. In the "Write your Text" section, input your lengthy text.
-3. Adjust the character limit or enable pagination if needed.
+3. Adjust the character limit or disable pagination if needed.
+4. Insert "---" for a manual split.
-4. View the real-time preview on the right.
+5. View the real-time preview on the right.
 Use the "Copy" button to copy individual posts.
-5. Paste the posts into your Mastodon app of choice.
+6. Paste the posts into your Mastodon app of choice.
-6. Enjoy your Mastodon threads with ease!
+7. Enjoy your Mastodon threads with ease!

 ## AI-Guided Development: A Proof of Concept